-The process has highlighted that people who share 4 different protected characteristics: age, (younger and older people), sex (female), disability (learning disability and long term health conditions), and race will be negatively impacted upon by this proposal.
+The process has highlighted that people who share 4 different protected characteristics: age, (younger and older people), sex (female), disability (learning disability and long-term health conditions), and race will be negatively impacted upon by this proposal to close Rainhill Library.

-However, the strategy will seek to address inequalities by distributing provision across the borough where possible locating where it is best placed to serve areas of greatest need within borough and so seek to tackle and eliminate discrimination, harassment, and victimisation.
-We will also mitigate any negative impact for those community members who share protected characteristics, as detailed within the assessment.
+However, the strategy will seek to address inequalities by distributing provision across the borough where possible locating where it is best placed to serve areas of greatest need within the borough and so seek to tackle discrimination, harassment, and victimisation.
+We will also seek to mitigate any negative impact for those community members who share protected characteristics, as detailed within the assessment.